rohanshahdesign/analyzerrr/.docs/PRD.md

 ### 3.2.
 Privacy Policy Analysis
 - The extension will scrape and analyze the content of the privacy policy.
+- The analysis will be performed by a Large Language Model (LLM) via a secure, server-side API endpoint.
-- An algorithm will evaluate the policy based on a variety of key topics, including:
+- The LLM will evaluate the policy based on a variety of key topics, including:
   - **Data Collection:** What data is being collected.
   - **Data Sharing:** If and how data is shared with third parties.
   - **Data Retention:** How long data is stored.